• About PeterSIronwood

 The powerpoint presentation designed to teach the students X10 was far too blurry to read!

 Immediately, the three computer scientists tried to issue commands to the projector to put the images in focus.
 Nothing worked.
-The three of them began a fascinating problem solving conversation about what communication protocol(s) among the PC, the projector, and the controller was the likely source of the problem.
+The three of them began a fascinating problem solving conversation.
+The conversation concerned what communication protocol(s) among the PC, the projector, and the controller was the likely source of the problem.
 I suppose it might not have been fascinating to everyone, but it was to me.
 First, it fascinated me because I was learning something about computer science and communication protocols.
 Second, it fascinated me because I loved to watch these people think.
 I suppose many of the advanced computer science students who were in this classroom to learn X10 also found it interesting.
-But the study had completely stalled.
+Third, I found it fascinating because my dissertation was about human problem solving and I’ve been interested in it ever since.

 After a few minutes of fascinating conversation that did nothing to focus the images, something possessed me to walk over to the projector and turn the lens by hand.
 The images were immediately clear and the rest of the experiment continued.